Fundamental Skills in Journey Pricing and Ticketing (partner-taught or self-study)

 Please read the General Information on Partner-taught / Self-study exams, and check the Course edition list for exams when booking your exam.

 - Exam Method: Non-supervised online-based exam.
-Exam can be taken any time at your convenience.
+The exam can be taken at any time at your convenience.

 - Number of questions: 60

 - Time Allowance: 3 hours